ibmresilient/resilient-community-apps/fn_phish_tank/README.md

  ## About This Package

 **This function checks URLs against [PhishTank](https://www.phishtank.com/) database to see if the URL is flagged as Phishing or not Phishing.**
-* It can be called on :
+Provided in this Integration package is an example Rule configured to be ran against URL Artifacts in Resilient :
    * URL Artifacts of Resilient